djc/runa/doc/overview.rst

    most errors in Python code are only caught at run-time.
    This makes it harder to catch mistakes like typos or type errors, especially in large or legacy projects.
+   Automated tests can be a good way to make these easier to find, but generating enough coverage is a significant investment.

 3. **Implicit types** -- while explicit type annotations are mostly superfluous in small projects, research has shown that explicit type annotations can